CKY-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-At midnight on September 1, 2011, the day after Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, CKY-TV flash cut its digital signal into operation on VHF Channel 7.
+At midnight on September 1, 2011, the day after Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, CKY-TV flash cut its digital signal into operation on VHF channel 7.
 The station's high definition feed is now offered on Bell Satellite TV via channel 1091 as of September 12, 2011.

-Transmitter

 Former transmitters

-These transmitters are no longer operating as of July 16, 2021.
+These transmitters are no longer operating as of January 29, 2025.